 October 15-20: Virtual Presentations Online

 - All virtual presentations were available to view all week, with asynchronous discussion throughout the week.

 - Abstracts are on the Virtual Presentations page.
 Symposium registrants currently have access to the full presentations.
 They will be online for open access in mid-December 2018.

 October 20, Live Events at the University of Arizona and livestreamed, all MST:

 The following presentations are currently accessible to registered attendees.
 They will be online for open access in mid-December 2019.
 Abstracts and presenter bios are on the invited speakers page .

-This is the third event in a biennial series that examines various roles of digital literacies in language learning; presentations and resources from the 2014 and 2016 symposia can be found on the menu bar, above.
+L2DL 2018 is the third event in a biennial series that examines various roles of digital literacies in language learning.
+Presentations and resources from the 2014 and 2016 symposia can be found on the menu bar, above.

-This event is funded by a grant from the US Department of Education that supports the Center for Educational Resources in Culture, Language and Literacy (CERCLL); and sponsored by the College of Humanities and College of Social and Behavioral Sciences at the University of Arizona.
+This event is funded by a grant from the US Department of Education that supports the Center for Educational Resources in Culture, Language and Literacy (CERCLL) and organized with the Technology-Enhanced Language Learning Initiative.
+It is sponsored by the College of Humanities, College of Social and Behavioral Sciences, Second Language Acquisition and Teaching Program, and Department of English at the University of Arizona.